davidlimwj/Family-Travel-Tracker/README.md

 # Family Travel Tracker — Auto Flight Lookup

-A Google Sheets travel tracker that automatically populates flight details (times, terminals, airports) when you enter a flight number, using the AeroDataBox API via RapidAPI.
+A Google Sheets travel tracker that automatically populates flight details when you enter a flight number and date, using the AeroDataBox API via RapidAPI.

 ## What It Does

-When you type a flight number (e.g. `SQ28`) in the Flight No. column, the sheet automatically fills in:
+When you enter a date in column A, the sheet automatically fills in the day of the week.
+When you enter a flight number in column C, it automatically fills in:
 - Departure time (ETD)
 - Arrival time (ETA) — with `#` suffix if next-day arrival
 - Terminal (Singapore departures/arrivals only)